Erechtheus/mutationCorpora/README.md

 The folder "original" contains the downloaded and potentially extracted files and is a starting point for all conversion efforts.

 ## Converted NER-corpora
+You can find corpora converted into the JSON format in folder "json".
+In the following we provide a short overview of corpora.

 ### AMIA18
 Conversion looks fine